10 Traditional Tyrolean Dishes You’ll Want to Eat in Austria!

 I paired this with a cup of coffee and a shot of apricot schnapps, and let me tell you, it was divine!

-Where (and How) to Try Tyrolean Dishes
+Where and How to Try Tyrolean Dishes

-Seek Out the Authentic Tyrolean Inn
+Seek Out the Tiroler Wirtshaus

 Don’t Skip the Mountain Huts